 The main focus of this research is to build systems which live in an open world, which adapt to the unpredicted diversity which appears almost every second in our everyday lifes, and which evolve thanks to what they learn while adapting.
 The further requirement is that the evolution should be compliant to the human needs, understandable by humans and explainable to them, and such that machines are in any moment capable of understanding the feedback from humans, while not necessarily always accepting it.
 This is what we mean when we support the vision of a human interaction with the human-in-the-loop.

-In the years, this activity has consisted of presentations, documents, initiatives, whose goal has been that of identifying and progressively focalizing relevant research topics, both scientific and engineering which would inform research of the group.
-Relevant items are:
+- Foundations: This research has always been speculative and long term.
+Over the years, this activity has consisted of presentations, documents, initiatives, whose goal has been that of identifying and progressively focalizing relevant research topics, both scientific and engineering which would inform research of the group.

 - Erculiani, Luca; Giunchiglia, Fausto; Passerini, Andrea "Continual egocentric object recognition" Proceeding of the 24th European Conference on Artificial Intelligence (ECAI), June 2020.

 - Giunchiglia, F. and Fumagalli, M. "Teleologies: Objects, actions and functions."
 International conference on conceptual modeling (ER).
 Springer, Cham, 2017.

 - Maria Gini, Noa Agmon, Fausto Giunchiglia, Sven Koenig, Kevin Leyton'Brown.
 "Artificial Intelligence in 2027".
 IJCAI, AI Matters, vol. 4, 2017.